Bilateral cingulotomy: Target

 Bilateral cingulotomy targets the anterior cingulate cortex, which is a part of the limbic system.
 This system is responsible for the integration of feelings and emotion in the human cortex.
-It consists of the cingulate gyrus, parahippocampal gyrus, amygdala and the hippocampal formation.
+It consists of the cingulate gyrus, parahippocampal gyrus, amygdala, and the hippocampal formation.

 Studies in patients who were subject to bilateral cingulotomy, involving fMRI analyses, showed that the anterior cingulate cortex has a key role in cognitive control and is highly likely to be involved in the control of attentional response, whereas the dorsal part of that region of the brain was not identified to be involved in such a process, although this is still under dispute.
 The function of the dorsal part of the cingulate cortex was connected to the sorting out and processing of conflicting information signals.
 In addition, neuroimaging studies also indicated that the anterior cingulate cortex participates in the modulation of cortical regions that are of higher order, as well as sensory processing areas.

 These findings have also been confirmed by stereotactic microelectrode analysis of single cortical neurons in a study, which involved nine patients undergoing bilateral cingulotomy.
 The study investigated the effect of performing attention demanding tasks on the activity of 36 neurons located in the anterior cingulate cortex.
 Upon analyzing the results of the study, it was concluded that the anterior cingulate cortex is indeed involved in the modification of cognitive tasks that require attention, based on the fact that there was a change in the basal firing rate of neurons in that region during simulation of such tasks.

 Neuroimaging also uncovered different sub-regions in the anterior cingulate cortex itself, based on their function.
 These studies showed that the caudal part of the anterior cingulate cortex plays a more important function in cognitive activities that involve attention, salience, interference and response competition.
-These results, combined with electrophysiological investigation of the function of neurons in the anterior cingulate cortex, have provided insights that can be used in the improvement of cingulotomy performed on patients treated for OCD.
-The basis behind this idea is the fact that a variation of certain tasks, Emotional Stroop tasks (ES), which have been particularly identified as exerting effects in OCD patients, activate neurons in the more rostral part of the anterior cingulate cortex.
+These results, combined with electrophysiological investigation of the function of neurons in the anterior cingulate cortex, have provided insights that can be used in the improvement of cingulotomy performed on patients treated for obsessive–compulsive disorder (OCD).
+The basis behind this idea is the fact that a variation of certain tasks, emotional Stroop tasks (ES), which have been particularly identified as exerting effects in OCD patients, activate neurons in the more rostral part of the anterior cingulate cortex.
 Thus, theoretically, if bilateral cingulotomy is performed in such a patient in the rostral anterior cingulate cortex, better results should be obtained.